charlescbarnes/nba-birthdays/README.md

 ![Run screenshot2](Screenshots/RunScreenshot2.png)

 These are the files the user will be most interested in viewing.
-In the example below, data was last retrieved on February.txt file was last modified on February 7th, so only games prior to that date contain results.
+In the example below, this February.txt file was last modified by our program on February 7th, so only games prior to that date have results attached.

 ![February.txt screenshot](Screenshots/MonthTextFileScreenshot.png)

 Finally, the user is asked whether they want to gather birthday-game stats.
-This calculates some statistics and saves them to Statistics.txt
+This calculates some statistics and saves them to Statistics.txt.

 ![Statistics.txt screenshot](Screenshots/StatisticsScreenshot.png)